bayuslari/html-project/README.md

 ## Simple Grunt Setup

-This is a simple grunt setup which has been support scss to css minified and multiple js to a chunk of js.
+This is a simple grunt setup which has been support scss to css and kit files.

 ### Installation